cmdWilliam/cmdWilliam/README.md

 I'm William.
 A mechatronics engineer and developer.

-I have years of experience in creating business focused solutions in Sage CRM, Sage 300 and custom .Net Core APIs and integrations on SQL server backend.
+I have years of experience in creating business focused solutions, custom .Net Core APIs and integrations to Sage CRM, Sage 300.
+Fullstack development, using react and node, C# razor pages and MVC.
+SQL server backend.

 I have dabbled heavily into non-relational databases, React-js and PWAs.